Juan Manuel: Biography

-On the death of his wife Constantina in 1327, Don Juan Manuel strengthened his position by marrying Doña Blanca de La Cerda y Lara; he secured the support of Juan Núñez, alférez of Castile, by arranging a marriage between him and ex-queen Constanza, to the infante of that kingdom, and he entered into alliance with Muhammed IV, Sultan of Granada.
-This formidable coalition compelled Alphonso XI to sue for terms, which he accepted in 1328 without any serious intention of complying with them; but he was compelled to release Doña Constanza.
-War speedily broke out anew, and lasted till 1331 when Alphonso invited Juan Manuel and Juan Nuñez to a banquet at Villahumbrales with the intention, it was believed, of assassinating them; the plot failed, and Don Juan Manuel joined forces with Peter IV of Aragon.
-He was besieged by Alphonso at Garci-Nuñez, whence he escaped on 30 July 1336, fled into exile, and kept the rebellion alive till 1338.
+On the death of his wife Constance in 1327, Don Juan Manuel strengthened his position by marrying Doña Blanca de La Cerda y Lara; he secured the support of Juan Núñez, alférez of Castile, and entered into an alliance with Muhammed IV, Sultan of Granada.
+This formidable coalition compelled Alfonso XI to sue for terms, which he accepted in 1328 without any serious intention of complying with them.
+War speedily broke out anew, and lasted until 1331 when Alfonso invited Juan Manuel and Juan Nuñez to a banquet at Villahumbrales with the intention, it was believed, of assassinating them; the plot failed, and Don Juan Manuel joined forces with Alfonso IV of Aragon.
+He was besieged by Alfonso at Garci-Nuñez, whence he escaped on 30 July 1336, fled into exile, and kept the rebellion alive until 1338.

 Finally, the Pope brought about reconciliation between Juan Manuel and Alfonso XI.
 This reconciliation was not complete until 1340, when Juan Manuel and Alfonso allied against the Muslims in the Battle of Río Salado, taking the city of Algeciras.
-After these events, Juan Manuel left political life and retired to Murcia, where he spent his last years focused on literature.
+After these events, Juan Manuel left political life and retired to Castillo de Garcimuñoz, where he spent his last years focused on literature.
 Proud of his works, he decided to compile them all in a single volume.
 This compilation was destroyed in a fire, with no known copy preserved.

-Juan Manuel died at Peñafiel in 1348, the age of sixty-six.
+Juan Manuel died at Córdoba in 1348, at the age of sixty-six.